ziyadahmed-as/requirement-analysis/README.md

 ## 📌 Conclusion
 Requirement Analysis is not just a preliminary step—it is a **strategic necessity** in software development.
 By ensuring clarity, saving resources, improving quality, guiding planning, and reducing risks, it sets the stage for building software solutions that truly deliver value.

+# Key Activities in Requirement Analysis

+Requirement Analysis is not limited to understanding what stakeholders want—it involves a systematic set of activities that ensure the requirements are properly identified, analyzed, documented, and validated.
+Below are the **five key activities** involved in Requirement Analysis:

+---

+## 1. Requirement Gathering
+- Collect information from stakeholders, customers, users, and other sources.
+- Use interviews, surveys, questionnaires, and brainstorming sessions.
+- Focus on understanding **what the client needs** rather than jumping to solutions.

+---

+## 2. Requirement Elicitation
+- Engage stakeholders actively to extract both **explicit and implicit needs**.
+- Techniques: workshops, focus groups, observation, prototyping.
+- Address challenges like conflicting requirements and unclear expectations.

+---

+## 3. Requirement Documentation
+- Record the gathered requirements in a structured, clear, and concise format.
+- Use **Software Requirement Specification (SRS)** documents, user stories, or use cases.
+- Ensure documentation is **understandable** for both technical and non-technical stakeholders.

+---

+## 4. Requirement Analysis and Modeling
+- Examine requirements to ensure they are **feasible, consistent, and complete**.
+- Identify dependencies, constraints, and potential conflicts.
+- Use models such as **data flow diagrams, UML diagrams, and prototypes** to visualize requirements.

+---

+## 5. Requirement Validation
+- Verify that requirements align with stakeholder needs and business goals.
+- Conduct **reviews, walkthroughs, and inspections** with stakeholders.
+- Ensure requirements are testable, achievable, and traceable.

+---

+## 📌 Summary
+The effectiveness of Requirement Analysis depends on how well these five activities are performed.
+Each step—gathering, elicitation, documentation, analysis, and validation—ensures that the project is built on a solid foundation, reducing risks and increasing the likelihood of success.